DalyaKablawi/vibe-city/README.md

 **Breakdown of tasks and roles:**

-Step 1: Created our Trello, figma, github repo, base code files
+- Step 1: Created our Trello, figma, github repo, base code files

-Step 2: Everyone created a single feature on our happy wall
+- Step 2: Everyone created a single feature on our happy wall

-Step 3: Once we perfected the happy wall, we replicated that process on the other walls
+- Step 3: Once we perfected the happy wall, we replicated that process on the other walls

-Step 4: Team collab on landing Page
+- Step 4: Team collab on landing Page

 **Challenges:**

-**1. Javascript issues with local storage.**
+1. **Javascript issues with local storage.**
 It was a challenge trying to create functions to store our modal user inputs into local storage.
 Since we were are not currently doing anything with the user data, this is not as big of an issue at the moment but we faced significant challenges getting the footer modal to save to local storage.

-**2. CSS vs Bootstrap styling & positioning elements on the page** We faced immense issues relying solely on Bootstrap to position HTML elements on our page.
+2. **CSS vs Bootstrap styling & positioning elements on the page** We faced immense issues relying solely on Bootstrap to position HTML elements on our page.
 We ended up using a blend of custom CSS and Bootsrap styling/positioning that allowed us to reach our final product.
 We had to move from a Bootsrap flexbox strategy to using custom CSS containers, custom CSS rules, and the "d-flex" Bootstrap class to contain elements to the length of their content.

-**3. Making web page responsive**
+3. **Making web page responsive**
 Due to the high amount of HTML elements that we have existing on each Vibe Wall, it took us a bit of debugging to figure out our web page respoinsiveness.

 **Successes:**